Finance

 Conclusion:

-Cuba’s banking sector has long been under strict state control, with the government nationalizing all banks after the 1959 revolution.
+Cuba’s banking sector has long been under strict state control, with the government nationalizing all in Cuba after the 1959 revolution.
 The Central Bank of Cuba plays a central role in overseeing monetary policy and regulating financial institutions.
 The banking system comprises state-owned entities, each with distinct roles, although foreign involvement remains restricted due to government policies.